 A VMware management plan is used to communicate with the hardware.
 EXI has an added advantage to access other products by using a management plan.
 It also uses a VMware control stack to increase hardware requirements.

 KVM is the clear winner when it's about the cost of these hypervisors.
 You don't have to make any additional expenses to install this hypervisor in order to integrate your systems.
 You can have access to an open-source OS.

 On the other hand, you are charged a license fee when you want to install VMware.
 VMware is the first company to launch enterprise-class virtualization software.
 Being the innovator in the industry, they are the first to introduce this concept and a business end-user hypervisor.

 You don't need to translate the binary codes to accommodate the guests through virtualization.
 The system takes advantage of the extension of the processor.
 The first release of KVM was such a lightweight virtualization driver with almost around 10,000 lines of code (LOC).

 You would be enthralled to know that VMware uses over 6 million LOC.
 This fact is a bit difficult to verify because the codes are not available publically.
-The original codes have not been rewritten since the hypervisor's inception, which makes it one of the most complex codebase when you compare it to KVM.
+The original codes have not been rewritten since the hypervisor's inception, making it one of the most complex codebase when you compare it to KVM.

 The most popular choice for users is KVM.
 This hypervisor is famous because of the low cost operating features.
-This is an open-source solution for the people who have just started their business and do not want to invest more in the hypervisor.
+This is an open-source solution for people who have just started their business and do not want to invest more in the hypervisor.

 Once you have crossed the threshold for being a new or middle-level organization, you need advanced practices to prove your identity.
 Big organizations have to use trusted services to protect their data and reputation.
-The bigger companies always prefer VMware as it is a trusted yet expensive solution for resource sharing.
+The more prominent companies always prefer VMware as it is a trusted yet expensive solution for resource sharing.